Actionable Book Summary: 21 Lessons for the 21st Century by Yuval Noah Harari

 However, this will require high levels of expertise.
 Understanding of algorithms and having coding skills.
 Basically, it will be really hard for the average citizen to find a good job that pays the bills.
 Most of the people simply won’t have the skills.
 This will lead to a class of people with obsolete knowledge and therefore not able to afford to cover their basic needs.

 The solution to this possible future problem is to continuously improve your expertise.
 Keep learning after you graduate school.
 Keep learning new things even if you’re 40 or 50 years old.
 That’s the only way you can stay in the game.
+Or in other words, keeping a job that will allow you to make it through the day.

 Lesson #3: We Need To Build Meaningful Global Communities